maxwellmandela/jquery-smooth-scroll-to-div/README.md

 Usage
 ======
-Remember this simple plguin is scalled scroll.js
+Remember this simple plugin is called scroll.js
 Only thing you need to get going is Jquery
 Add these lines somewhere on your page